oliverjam/oliverjames-v3/src/blog/deploying-to-fly.md

 ### `Dockerfile`

 It's a bit weird to have a `Dockerfile` generated when you weren't planning on using Docker.
-Fly uses these as a relatively universal "describe what your app needs" language.
+Fly uses these as a universal "describe what your app needs" language.
 Here's a minimal `Dockerfile` for a Node.js app:

 ```dockerfile
 FROM node:16-alpine